 Then it was back to bed for an hour or two for us then more of a rinse and repeat formula for the rest of that day, to which some Trinidadian’s may have said, “Tha’s wha all yuh leave Trinidad to pay money and do?”
 And that was the beauty of it; it wasn’t about what we paid to do but what we did not do.

 We had not a care in the world, which is something that I’ve come to realise being in Tobago tends to do.
-Perhaps we felt this way because of the sea breeze, the overly warm personality of Tobagonians or the fact that you can walk the streets day or night wearing almost anything you like and no one would bat an eye.
+Perhaps we felt this way because of the sea breeze and the overly warm personality of Tobagonians.
+Or maybe it’s the fact that you can walk the streets day or night wearing almost anything you like and no one would bat an eye.

 Being as attuned to technology as I am, it felt strange realising that days passed and I didn’t care who had messaged me on WhatsApp, who had posted what on Facebook, or who sent me an email about anything.
-And one of my favourite pastimes, which is browsing the Internet for insightful and edifying information had also taken a back seat — a pretty big deal coming from me.
+And one of my favourite pastimes, which is browsing the Internet for insightful and edifying information, had also taken a back seat — a pretty big deal coming from me.

 By the end of the trip, I got back more in touch with the core of who I am, I embraced a friendship on a different level and I found a new love and respect for Tobago.

-Some may think that the beaches, the fauna and flaura, the festivities and local cuisine are what make Tobago a beautiful place but in my humble opinion I truly believe that the increased peace of mind you can experience there is what makes the island a true paradise.
+Some may think that the beaches, the fauna and flora, the festivities and local cuisine are what make Tobago a beautiful place.
+I believe that the increased peace of mind you can experience there is what makes the island a true paradise.